holoviz/holoviz/doc/contributing.md

 #### Lumen AE5 Monitor

-The [Lumen AE5 Monitor](https://monitor.pyviz.demo.anaconda.com/dashboard) is a dashboard that helps monitor TODO: what?
+The [Lumen AE5 Monitor](https://monitor.pyviz.demo.anaconda.com/dashboard) is a dashboard that helps monitor the state and performance of the deployments.

 #### Deployments